The Danesbury Fernery is judged again.

 2023 We won the Gold Award in the Parks & Gardens Category.

-But that confidence could be mis-placed and the nail-biting starts on the afternoon of Tuesday 15th July when a team of independent RHS Judges will visit the Fernery; the FODF volunteers will be expected to be ‘standing by their (flower) beds’, properly dressed, and ready to smile and answer testing questions.
+But that confidence could have been mis-placed and the nail-biting started on the afternoon of Tuesday 15th July when a team of independent RHS Judges visited the Fernery.
+The Judges were Ian Chatters and Angela Barnes The FODF volunteers were standing by their (flower) beds, properly dressed, and ready to smile and answer testing questions.

-But in all truth, the RHS Judges have always been very happy visiting the Fernery, and they are sure to be impressed with the new planting, and the Pulhamite rockwork restoration, carried out since they last visited us.
+The RHS Judges have always been very happy visiting the Fernery, and they were undoubtedly impressed once again with the new planting, and the Pulhamite rockwork restoration, carried out since they last visited us.
+The Judges were clearly impressed too with the continuing strength and organisation of the volunteer Gardening Group that meets once a week all year round to keep the Fernery looking as good as it does.